Zequez/logseq-vault/pages/Jacquelin Smith.md

 - https://jacquelinsmith.com/
-- Jacquelin Smith is an animal communicator
+- Jacquelin Smith is a person with the currently rare ability